GPU Infrastructure Troubleshooting

 | Diagnosis | Provides Recommendation (e.g., "Bad signal integrity") |

-Key insight: A port accumulating ~600 pre-FEC errors/second will be caught by mlxlink but may pass ibdiagnet's BER check — FEC corrects the errors at the physical layer, so the post-FEC symbol BER stays below ibdiagnet's 1e-14 threshold in the 60s window.
-Always run mlxlink alongside ibdiagnet for signal quality checks.
+Key insight: ~600 pre-FEC errors/sec caught by mlxlink but may pass ibdiagnet's BER check (FEC corrects at physical layer).
+Always run mlxlink alongside ibdiagnet.

-- mlxlink: targeted follow-up on suspect nodes, or sweep all nodes to catch pre-FEC degradation that ibdiagnet misses
+- mlxlink — targeted follow-up, or sweep all nodes for pre-FEC degradation

 ansible compute -i inventory.ini -m shell -a \